 My wife, son, python and I moved into our house in Leigh Woods in 1986, just along the road from the Clifton Suspension Bridge.
-We knew very few of our neighbours so I wasn't quite sure what they would think if they discovered I had a python in the house.
+We knew very few of our neighbours at that time so I wasn't quite sure what they would think if they discovered we had a python in the house.
 I decided that a little discretion was called for and only introduced it to a few carefully selected friends and immediate neighbours.

 The python came from southern Nigeria where I spent from 1963 to 1979 as Curator, then Director, of the University of Ibadan Zoological Garden.
-I had friends who lived and worked at the Gambari Experimental Station there and, late one evening in 1977, they found the python crossing a road within the Station compound.
-They had little doubt that the night watchmen, who patrolled the Station every night after dusk and who had just come on duty nearby, would find the snake within minutes and kill it.
+I had friends who lived and worked at the Gambari Experimental Station there and, late one evening in 1977, they found the python crossing a road within the Station compound; it was just going quietly about its business.
+However, my friends had little doubt that the night watchmen, who patrolled the Station every night after dusk and who had just come on duty nearby, would find the snake within minutes and kill it.
 So they decided to pick it up and take it home.
-At least this would ensure the python wouldn't be harmed and would give them time to decide what to do with it.
+At least this would ensure that the python wouldn't be harmed and would give them time to decide what to do with it.

-My friends, who had some knowledge of reptiles, very soon realised that the idea of releasing the python back into the wild locally needed careful consideration.
-They were aware of the increasing human population in that area and of activities by hunters.
+My friends, who fortunately had some knowledge of reptiles, very soon realised that the possibility of releasing the python back into the wild locally needed careful consideration.
+They were aware of the increasing human population in that area and of the activities of hunters of 'bush meat'.
 The more information they gathered, and the more advice they took, the more reluctant they became to release the python anywhere nearby.
-They concluded there was an ever-increasing likelihood of the snake being found again, and this time killed, if released in the area.
+They came to the conclusion that there was an ever-increasing likelihood of the snake being found again, and this time killed, if released in the area.
 So they continued to keep it at home while hoping that an acceptable solution to their dilemma might be found.

-No such solution presented itself so, in 1979, the year I left Nigeria, my friends gave the snake to me in the knowledge that I would take it with me back to the UK.
-I was unable to take it with me on my flght home in September that year but arranged for it to be sent to me as soon as I had made the necessary arrangements in the UK.
+No such solution presented itself so, in 1979, the year I was to leave my job in Nigeria to return to the UK, my friends gave the snake to me in the knowledge that I would take it with me.
+It turned out that I was unable to take it with me on my flght home in September that year but I arranged for it to be sent to me as soon as I had sorted out various matters in the UK and was ready to care for it properly.
 It was sent by air cargo to London in April 1980 and I was waiting at the airport to receive it.
 The snake had travelled in a small, carefully made container and, after examining it and sorting out all the paperwork, I drove it straight home to Bristol.